Skip to main content

 • SWIFT international: 2-3 business days

 The published payout SLA is 24 hours for Rise and crypto, 48 hours for Wise, and 3-5 business days for SWIFT.
 The firm beat the SLA on every tested cycle.
-There is no payout fee on Rise or USDT.
-Wise applies the standard Wise conversion fee (typically 0.4-0.6% for major corridors).
-SWIFT carries a $25 correspondent fee on outbound wires.

 For SEA traders, USDT TRC-20 is the standard rail and the corridor where FundingPips has its tightest SLA performance.
 For EU traders, Wise outperforms SEPA on speed and matches it on cost.